kpocza/GoSharp/README.md

 }
 ```

-looks like this in C# powered by Go#:
+looks like this way in C# powered by Go#:

 ```c#